Find out how changes to your studies may affect your student visa and who you contact for more information.

 If you have any questions about future immigration applications, including the Graduate Route visa, contact an International Advisor.

-Studying in a different location: research students
+Studying in a different location

 As a postgraduate student on a student visa, you need to be in the UK unless on fieldwork, authorised absence or a period of annual leave.